Local and Global Heights on Weighted Projective Varieties: Weighted heights

-For an arbitrary weighted variety $\X$, first we cover it by finitely many open affine sets $U_i$ such that on each $U_i$ the line bundle $\L$ is trivialized with a non-vanishing section $g_i$.
-Then the transition functions $g_j/g_i$ can be expressed as a polynomial in the coordinates of $U_i$ and $U_j$.
-Letting $p_{jt}$ be the coordinates on $U_j$ with $p_{j0}=1$, one can find constants $C$ and $\gamma$ such that
+Finally, for an arbitrary weighted variety $\X$, first we cover it by finitely many open affine sets $U_i$ such that on each $U_i$ the line bundle $\cL$ is trivialized with a non-vanishing section $g_i$.
+Letting $p_{j,t}$ be the coordinates on $U_j$ with $p_{j0}=1$, one can find constants $C$ and $\gamma$ (not depending on $i$ and $j$) such that